 Select theme:

 Radzen Blazor Studio changes that.
-It's the first and only Blazor development environment with native GitHub Copilot integration, combining AI-assisted coding with a visual designer, 100+ UI components, and full project management — all in one tool.
+It's the first and only Blazor development environment with native GitHub Copilot integration, combining AI-assisted coding with a visual designer, 110+ UI components (as of March 2026), and full project management - all in one tool.

 When you enable GitHub Copilot in Radzen Blazor Studio, you get real-time, context-aware code suggestions directly in the code editor.
 Copilot understands your project structure and adapts to your coding patterns across C#, Razor, and JavaScript files.